 Prosecutors have one job: to secure “guilty” verdicts.
 They will use your words against you, utilize improperly collected evidence, or bend the law to cast you in a negative light.

-Our assault defense lawyers in Houston fight to keep the innocent innocent.
+Our Houston, Texas assault lawyer will fight to keep the innocent innocent.
 Our law firm will use our years of experience and network of resources to protect you against any unfair strategies or tactics.

-An Assault Attorney in Houston May Use One of These Strategies to Build Your Case
+An Assault Lawyer in Houston, Texas May Use One of These Strategies to Build Your Case

 After reviewing your case’s information, we may use one or more of the following strategies to address your criminal charges: